 Margin 101: The basics

 Margin is the amount of money you need to deposit to open a leveraged position.
-It’s like a security deposit that lets you trade larger positions than your actual funds.
+It’s like a security deposit that lets you trade larger-than-normal positions than your actual funds.
 Brokers (like Deriv) lend you the extra capital, but you’re responsible for any profits and losses.

-Margin vs. leverage: What’s the difference?
+Margin vs leverage: What’s the difference?

 Think of leverage as the power boost and margin as the fuel that makes it happen!